 This program must be completed within five years.

 Students may request formal recognition of prior learning attained through informal education, work, or other life experience, including Indigenous ways of knowing.
 Credits may be granted to students who are able to sufficiently demonstrate the learning outcomes of specific courses.

 PLAR is available for all required courses in the program, except:

 - VCDP 2455 Studio: Special Topics

 Students may complete up to 12 program credits through PLAR.
 Tuition and fees may still apply to PLAR candidates.

-Methods for assessing prior learning may include exams, portfolios, interviews, and other evaluations.
-Please contact the Department for details.
+Methods for assessing prior learning may include interviews, portfolios, projects, assignments, or other evaluations.
+Please see the course outlines for details.

 If PLAR is successful, transcripts will reflect an ‘S’ grade (satisfactorily completed), which is not included in grade point average (GPA) calculations.